ImCarsen/hyprland-carsen/README.md

 ## Acknowledgements and References
 I'm still super early on in this project and haven't been daily driving Linux for 2+ years.
 Bear with me.
+Tested on EndeavourOS Cassini Nova 03-2023 R1 minimal installation in a VM, so things might not work yet on actual hardware.

 Original projects sourced from:
  - [SolDoesTech Hyprland](https://github.com/soldoestech/hyprland)